“Great job on tailoring the presentation to fit our needs.”

 Good Thinking: Teaching Argument, Persuasion, and Reasoning

-Argument.
-Persuasion.
-Evidence.
 These are familiar terms yet no two teachers have the same definitions of them.
-We sorta kinda know, but students don’t do well with sorta kinda.
+We “sorta kinda” know, but students don’t do well with sorta kinda.

 Learn how to effectively teach students to create an argument.
 The workshop begins with sharing a practical, understandable definition of what an argument is.
 The shifting language currently being used is confusing to students: premise, warrant, thesis, reason, claim, and the jumble of other words thrown at students do not help students understand the job of creating an argument.
 Clear, concise language is needed.
 More than that, specific instruction is needed.
 Lessons and practice activities are presented to guide students along the path of argument construction.
 Arguments require evidence.
-Ask your teachers for their definitions of the word evidence.
-You will be amazed at the variety of answers, and you will understand why students don’t exactly know what we mean when we say.
+Students don’t exactly know what we mean when we say.
 “Provide evidence.”
 This workshop clearly defines the five types of evidence and shares lessons and activities that lead to understanding how to support an argument.
 Finally, lessons and activities about persuasive techniques are presented, allowing students to heat up their cold, logical arguments.